Run a ScalarDL Application Through ScalarDL Ledger

 Decide which other configurations to use

-You can also apply other configurations, such as TLS and gRPC configurations, for Ledger.
+You can also apply other configurations, such as TLS and gRPC configurations, for the client and Ledger.
 For details about the configurations, see the following:

 Start Ledger